Tanzania Energy Information

 Interactive Chart Tanzania Share of Renewables in Electricity Production (incl hydro)

 Benefit from up to 2 000 up-to-date data series for 186 countries in Global Energy & CO2 data

 CO2 Fuel Combustion/CO2 Emissions

-Tanzania submitted its first NDC (Nationally Determined Contribution) in 2018.
-It set a GHG emissions reduction target of 10-20% by 2030, compared to a business as usual scenario.
+Tanzania's first NDC set a GHG emissions reduction target of 10-20% by 2030, compared to a BAU scenario.
 The actual target will depend on international support in the form of finance, investment, technology development and transfer, and capacity building.
 The emissions reduction programme will also be reviewed once again after the first Biennal Update Report (BUR).